farcaster-project/RFCs/architecture.md

 A syncer is responsible to handle 'jobs'.
 To achieve that goal a syncer is connected to a blockchain, through a full node or equivalent, and uses e.g. RPC calls and 0MQ notification streams to produce 'events'.

 Jobs MUST follow those rules:
-* The same job MUST be publishable multiple times without causing problematic side effects
+* The same job MUST be publishable multiple times without causing consequential side effects
-* A job published more than once MUST always produce the equivalent set of events
+* A job published more than once MUST always produce an equivalent set of events

 ### Events